pmdias/dotfiles-nixos/docs/progress.md

 - [ ] Configure [neovim](https://github.com/neovim/neovim) to my *basic* needs.
 By this I mean
       to have `neovim` configured but probably without plugins at this stage.
 I will be using this step as an excuse to do some maintenance and tyding of my current `init.lua`;
+- [ ] Configure Firefox - apparently it is possible to manage Firefox using either Nix or `home-manager`?;
 - [ ] Setup SSH as much as possible: declarative keys (is it possible?), setup the SSH authentication agent;
 - [ ] Setup GPG as much as possible: similar to the SSH step above;